Peace Kusasira

-Peace Kusasira also referred to as Kusasira Peace Kanyesigye Mubiru (born 27 February 1962) is a female Ugandan politician and Social Worker.
-She is the district woman representative of Mukono District under the National Resistance Movement political party.
-She served as the MP in the tenth, and ninth parliament and lost in the 2021–2026 elections.
+Peace Kusasira also referred to as Kusasira Peace Kanyesigye Mubiru (born 27 February 1962) is a female Ugandan politician and social worker.
+She was the district woman representative of Mukono District in the 9th and 10th parliament of Uganda under the National Resistance Movement political party.
+She later lost in the 2021 general elections.
 In the ninth parliament, Peace Kusasira, took the seat from outgoing MP, Margaret Nalugo (who moved to Mukono South and lost to Bakaluba Mukasa).

-Education background
+Early life and education

+Kusasira was born on 27 February 1962.
 In 1975, she completed her Primary Leaving Examinations from Bugamba Boys Primary School.

 In 1980, she joined Bweranyangi Girls S.S for Uganda Certificate of Education.

 In 1982, she obtained Uganda Advanced Certificate of Education from St Mary's Namagunga S.S and later joined Makerere University for Bachelor of Social Work and Social Administration in 1986.

 Career

 Between 1986 and 1989, she was the Personnel Administrator at PAPCO Industries, Jinja.

 From 1992 to 2000, she was employed as the Director for Women and Youth at National Organization of Trade Unions.

 From 2001 to 2011, she was the Director at Pasip Tribute Junior School.